- The share of open-access publications grew from 36% in 2010 to 71% in 2020.

 Many journals in which scientists publish articles, are managed by publishers.
 Each journal subjects submitted articles to internal screening and to a peer-review process in which fellow researchers assess their quality.
 For a long time it was standard that, upon publication, the copyright of an article transferred to the publisher.
 Subsequently, anyone who wants to read the article has to pay to do so or have a subscription.

-The publication model is under discussion: it involves high costs for readers.
+The publication model has for a long time now been up for discussion.
+Authors loose copyright over their work and it involves high costs for readers.
 Many believe that research funded by public means should be publicly available.
 Therefore, organisations and governments are working internationally to reverse to open access.